WARDROBE TIPS FOR HEADSHOTS

 - A neutral base with a pop of color adds interest.

-- People often hear that they should stay away from black and white, but it's really a matter of personal taste, and skin tone.
+- People often hear that they should stay away from black and white, but it's a matter of personal taste, and skin tone.
 You don't want black to drag you down, and you don't want white to wash you out.
 Both colors do well with accessories or layers.

 - Patterns are OK as long as they don't overwhelm.
 Think small checks vs large plaids or florals.